Skip to content

 Modern and Medieval Languages

-Studying Modern Languages at Trinity gives you access to unequalled resources to support study, inspire your intellectual aspirations, nurture your individual skills and develop your cultural interests within and beyond the curriculum (through specialist guidance, the outstanding library, with its books, journals, magazines, films and music, language bursaries, college travel funds, and exchanges with premier institutions abroad).
+Studying Modern Languages with us gives you access to unequalled resources to support study, inspire your intellectual aspirations, nurture your individual skills and develop your cultural interests within and beyond the curriculum.
+The college offers specialist in-house tuition and guidance, an outstanding library, generous language bursaries, college travel funds, and college exchanges with premier institutions abroad.
+It also employs college lectors in both French and German.y.

 Course Details